emusat2021/IO-Math-Lessons/README.md

 # IO-Math-Lessons_Pythagora's-theorem

-The live website of Pythagora's theorem lesson can be viewed [here](https://emusat2021.github.io/IO-Math-Lessons)
+The live website of Pythagora's theorem lesson can be viewed <a href="https://emusat2021.github.io/IO-Math-Lessons" target="_blank">here</a>

 ![](assets/images/ami-responsivedesign-final.png)

-1st milestone project: User-Centric Frontend Development - [Code Institute](https://codeinstitute.net/) assignment project.
+1st milestone project: User-Centric Frontend Development - <a href="https://codeinstitute.net/" target="_blank">Code Institute</a> assignment project.

 This is an non profit organisation "IO Math Lessons" who provides websites with math lessons.
 The math lessons are intended to be used for pupils in secondary school (5th to 9th grade) in order to help them learn a math lesson more easily.